My manuscript is complete! Now what do I do to get it published?

 Author Task #2.
 Write an About the Author/Bio

 Here’s a chance to say great things about yourself!
 What you should focus on in the About the Author will vary depending on whether you’re writing fiction or non-fiction.
 In Fiction works, the About the Author section tends to be short, maybe even only a few lines long.
-This may briefly note the author’s interest, their general location, whether they have a family, and other works they may have written, as well as relevant awards.
+This may briefly note the author’s interests, their general location, whether they have a family, and other works they may have written, as well as relevant awards.
 You may wish to limit the specifics in order to protect your privacy.
 For non-fiction, it may be more important to point out your qualifications in the field in which you are writing, along with your experience in your chosen subject matter.
 Here are a few tips:

 - Write in the third person